miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 Also, the `policy_deductable` is another feature that has eluded me since I am not familiar with automobile insurance deductibles: it looks like policy deductibles are paid out of pocket on a claim which would be the basic definition.
 However, there is a bit more to it: a higher deductible would mean more is paid out of pocket, but the car insurance rate is lower, and a lower deductible would mean the car insurance rate is higher, but less is paid out of pocket—the inverse of the former.

-I believe that another feature can be engineered after considering the expenses covered by the insurance provider, but due to time constraints that is something I will leave for the future if I do change my mind.
+I believe that another feature can be engineered after considering the expenses covered by the insurance provider, but it's hard to understand what `capital-gains` and `capital-loss` really means in the data.
+There's a total of $25,126,100 in capital gains while there is a total of $26,793,700 in capital loss.
+Does this mean that the company is losing money?
+It is not the easiest question to answer when there isn't a way to talk to the individual who put the data together.

 ## Visualizing the Dataset in Python